10 Best Types of Investment Vehicles

 You’re eligible to open an HSA if you have a high deductible health plan (HDHP) through your employer or a government-run health insurance exchange.
 Consider looking for HSA-eligible health plans during open enrollment.

-Setting aside a portion of your portfolio for dividend stocks or companies fitting a particular strategy, like energy stocks, are also one of the most popular investment vehicles.
+Setting aside a portion of your portfolio for dividend stocks or companies that fit a particular strategy, such as energy stocks, is also one of the most popular investment vehicles.

-You may also appreciate this asset class since you can hold stocks for as little as several hours or for multiple decades.
+You may also appreciate this asset class because you can hold stocks for as little as a few hours or for multiple decades.
 In addition, it’s possible to make money from share price appreciation, and many companies award dividends.

-There are also many stock research sites to compare your investment options, which can help you be more knowledgeable about the potential risks and rewards of purchasing certain stocks.
+There are also many stock research sites that can help you compare your investment options and be more knowledgeable about the potential risks and rewards of purchasing certain stocks.

 money market account

-A money market account can be an excellent alternative to high-yield savings accounts and bank CDs to park your short-term cash and earn a competitive interest rate.
+A money market account can be an excellent alternative to high-yield savings accounts and bank CDs for parking your short-term cash and earning a competitive interest rate.

 Most accounts have a low or no minimum initial deposit requirement and no ongoing balance thresholds.
 This product is FDIC-insured for up to $250,000 and usually doesn’t charge account service fees.